ConsenSysMesh/stow-box/README.md

-## Infura Ropsten Network Connection

-Go to https://infura.io/signup, signup and get you API KEY, then in the next step paste that where is says [INFURA API KEY] in the .env file.

 ### Config

 In order to config which instances of the services do you want to use.
 You have to create environmental variables in a  `.env` file in the root of the project with the following variables: